 Where the design community meets.

-Frankfurt Designer / Developer Joined about 4 years ago
+Frankfurt Designer / Developer Joined over 4 years ago

 Martin hasn't posted any stories yet.

 I would argue that 2 sets of navigable items with less then 7 items per row are far easier to parse than a massive row of 9 labels + their indicators.
 Also - as mentioned before - the 'last updated' timestamp per file as well as its commit message are extremely important.
 Ditching those is a big no-no. You absolutely killed all white-space on the page, making it so information dense, it's almost unwieldy.
 Perhaps if you increase the vertical margins between the main blocks?

 The "#"-sign metaphor made sense.
 I liked it.
 I don't know what this is.
 It's busier and the shapes it's made of evoke no emotion whatsoever.
 Dig the colour scheme at least.

 I am actually very interested in learning more about the research upon which this approach is based.
 Some simple routine tasks like setting up an alarm, adding a note, the initial steps of a complex flow might be better optimized for one-handed operation, however it's highly likely that as the complexity of the task increases you'll have to use 2 hands anyways so I'm not sure whether this exact sort of optimization is worth it, but yeah... if they made the research or rational public it'll most certainly be an interesting read.

 Seems to me there's a lot of wasted screen space, see 'messages', 'alarms' and 'notes'.
 The information density on certain other screens though is absolutely insane, look at the 'members application' for example.
 The top of that screen is giving me an OCD fit.
 IMO the solution to UI layout on tall phones is not blasting 80% of the UI on the bottom of the screen.